joraco-dev/prometeo/README.md

 This service has exposed two ports, one for the web-sockets server and the other for the nginx server.

-The following script is the one we use in order to deploy and update the code on our POD.
+[Inside this folder](https://github.com/joraco-dev/prometeo/tree/master/server), you can find the code of the websockets server (server.js), the source for the portal (html/index.html) and also the script we use to deploy and update the code on our POD (deploy.sh).

 ### Client

 Finally, the client is just a web browser that supports javascript and web-sockets that is support by almos all new browsers.

-You can access to our Live dashboard at this http address, unfortunately, if there is no sensors transmitting data, you will not be able to see it in action.
+You can access to our Live dashboard [at this http address](http://169.51.194.198:32134/index.html) , unfortunately, if there is no sensors transmitting data, you will not be able to see it in action.

 ![alt text](https://github.com/joraco-dev/prometeo/blob/master/content/portal.png)